percona/pmm/docs/how-to/troubleshoot.md

 Logs obtained in this way includes PMM Client logs and logs which were received from the PMM Server, stored separately in the `client` and `server` folders.
 The `server` folder also contains its own `client` subfolder with the self-monitoring client information collected on the PMM Server.

-Beginning with PMM version 2.4.0, there is an additional flag that enables the fetching of [`pprof`](https://github.com/google/pprof) debug profiles and adds them to the diagnostics data.
+Beginning with [PMM 2.4.0](../release-notes/2.4.0.md), there is an additional flag that enables the fetching of [`pprof`](https://github.com/google/pprof) debug profiles and adds them to the diagnostics data.
 To enable, run `pmm-admin summary --pprof`.

 You can get PMM Server logs with either of these methods: